seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 - A 3D printer with a print space of at least 187mm by 147mm by 21.5mm

-- At least 10 metres of either PETG, PLA or ABS print filament
+- At least 10 metres of either PETG, PLA or ABS print filament.
+PETG is our preferred filament type, but both PLA and ABS are fine.
-    - Other materials may service the print well too, but these are the only materials that have been tested at the time of writing these instructions
-    - Our preference for the filaments are in the following order
-        1. PETG
-        2. PLA
-        3. ABS

 ## Standard print files to use